Anku5hk/Programmers_guide_to_Python/book.md

 ## 3. Data Structures

 Data Structure is a way to store and organize data so that it can be used efficiently.
 They are used to store/retrive data from.
 Data can be data types or even other data structures.
 Different data structures have thier advantages/disadvantages in terms of accessing/storing/removing data speed, so they should be used as per the task.
 They can also be called literal collections.
 Python has built-in 4 data structures.
+In python, you can't/dont't need to declare the size of a data structure, it is scaled automatically in background.

 ### List
 They are array like implementation in python.
 They are ordered collection of sequence of items, which can be of any data type.
 They are Mutable(values can be changed).
 Indexing, Slicing is supported and they are iterable objects.
 They are prefered in most use cases.
 Where indexing, looping over some items is reqiured lists are used.